dappcoder/swirlds-hashgraph-archetype/README.md

 You can now import the module into your preferred IDE or just take a look at what has been generated in the directory named after your ```artifactId```.

+### Run It
-To run the generated app, see the README.md inside the newly generated module.
+To run the generated app, follow the README.md inside the newly generated module.
 You will need to make a small config to the SDK (more details there).